ryanhoo/PhotoCropper/README.md

 # PhotoCropper

-PhotoCropper is the ultimate approach to crop photos on android devices.
+PhotoCropper is a light-weight but sharp and smart tool to help you crop photos on android devices.
 By providing a simple callback interface for developers and encapsulating the tricky things of cropping photos into a library.
 It makes the logic much more easier and simpler.

 If you want to learn more details about this, my blog might help you.